ShubhamPhapale/apex/01-overview.md

 **Apex** (Advanced Programming for Explicit eXecution)

+> **Disambiguation**: This is an independent systems programming language project by Shubham Phapale, focused on operating systems and embedded development.
+Not related to apexlang.io (API/schema language) or any other Apex-named projects.

 The name reflects the language's goal to reach the peak of systems programming by combining low-level control with high-level safety.
+Source files use the `.apx` extension.

 ## Design Goals